varunk08/vulkan_execises/projects/draw_triangle/readme.md

 image object make it easier and faster to retrieve colors by allowing us to use 2D coordinates. tiling mode cannot be changed at a later time.
 undefined layout: not usable by Gpu, but very first layout transition will discard the texels.

+### Samplers
+it's possible for shaders to read texels directly from images.
+but this is not how it's done. textures are read through samplers. samplers will apply filtering and transformations to compute the final color that is retrieved
+reading outside the image through it's addressing mode: repeat, mirrored repeat, clamp to edge, clamp to border.

+`magFilter` and `minFilter` fields specify how to interpolate texels that are magnified or minified.
+Magnification concerns the oversampling problem described above and minification concerns undersampling.